lwertheimer/lwertheimer/README.md

-## Hi there 👋.
+## Hello 👋.
+I made a simple text summarizer app using Python and OpenAI GPT‑4o mini API.
 The app is available at https://lwertheimer.streamlit.app/.
 Thank you!

 <!--
 **lwertheimer/lwertheimer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.